ruffin--/khutzpa/README.md

 Now things should work!
 Right-click a file or folder in VS Code's Explorer and run some tests!

 Note that khutzpa [purposefully] opens a new Terminal window ***that must be closed or the app quit*** before you can run it again.
-In the future, I may reuse the express server or check to see if it neds to serve on new ports.
+In the future, I may reuse the express server or have khutzpa check to see if the port it wants to use is already in use.
+Probably the former.

 ---